 None of the activities will require previous expertise.

 Samir Calixto (São Paulo, Brazil) sees the human body from a spiritual and philosophic perspective.
 Extremes, a deep intensity, and music are leading elements in his work.
 The forces around us, such as nature, drive Samir’s work, seeing the body always in relation to its surroundings and in co-relation to the environment.
 Samir’s performances, practices and subjects alternate between both sides of the spectrum: light and dark, soft and hard, masculine and feminine.

-Samir studied drama and singing before embracing dance.
-In 2004 he moved to Europe, and made the definitive switch to a dance career.
+2004 he moved to Europe, and made the definitive switch to a dance career.
 He has established himself as one of the main active independent choreographers in The Netherlands.
 Korzo Productions adopted him as one of its house choreographers.
 He received a nomination for the "Zwaan" dance prize, and received the BNG Excellent Talent Dance Award.
 His work featured in the Holland Dance Festival, CaDance Festival, Nederlandse Dansdagen, and toured to Italy, France, Spain, Germany, Czech Republic, Russia, Switzerland, Canary Islands, Cyprus, Norway, Senegal and South Korea.
 This year Calixto also extends his relationship with Scenario Pubblico (Catania, Sicily) - one of Italy's main nationally supported dance centers - to a further period as an associate artist.
 Samir recently launched Matter Affects, in partnership with Stacz Wihelm, former artistic director of Korzo Theater.